Visual Thinking for Human-Centred Design

 3. What will I get from this course?

 This course is designed to help you become a skilled visual thinker.
 Over three weeks, you’ll receive a mix of videos and exercises.
 You can complete them with us via regular 20‑minute sessions, or learn at your own pace.
 You’ll also get to submit a capstone project and receive feedback from your peers.

 Upon completing the course, you’ll receive a certificate recognising your achievement.
 You’ll also get ongoing access to our Slack community.

 4. When does the course run?

 The course runs 1 to 2 times per year, with each session lasting three weeks.
 See the class timetable here.

 5. How much does the course cost?

 See pricing above.
-Note: Self‑funded includes a discount for individuals who are funding their own training.
-Concessions also available for anyone being sponsored by a not‑for‑profit – please contact us.
+Note: Discounted pricing is provided to individuals who are funding their own training.
+Concessions are also available for not‑for‑profits (please contact us.)

 Group discounts are available for teams of 3 or more.